philrice/static-web-site-philrice-me/README.md

-Repository containing the code for the philrice.uk blog.
+Repository containing the code for the www.philrice.me blog.

 ## MkDocs - Static Web Site Generation